badicsalex/hun_law_py/README.md

 * Parse PDF files into lines using pdfminer.
 It does so much more accurately than other pdf2txt implementations.
 * Parse "Magyar Közlöny" PDFs into individual Acts
+* Separate Acts into structural elements (Articles, subpoints, etc.)
 * Parse internal and external references in legal text
-* Separate Acts into structural elements (Articles, subpoints, etc.)
+* Parse special phrases like amendments and repeals into easy-to-use objects
 * Generate simple TXT, JSON and HTML version of the parsed documents

 ## Usage